vinjn/shadertoy-dx11/README.md

 ShaderToy is such an amazing website, I enjoy learning from the fabulous shaders.
 In daily work, I care more about Hlsl, which is the shader language for Microsoft Direct3D API.
-So it would be nice for me to have a Hlsl version of ShaderToy, it a standalone application and won't run in a browser.
+So it would be nice for me to have a standalone Hlsl version of ShaderToy.
+Certainly it won't run in a browser since there is no WebD3D.

-Usage is very straightforward:
+The usage is quite straightforward:
 ```
 bin/HlslShaderToy.exe ../media/HelloWorld.hlsl
 ```